awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 +  Currently, all proxies listen on port 5432 for PostgreSQL\.
 +  Query cancellation isn't supported for PostgreSQL\.
 +  The results of the PostgreSQL function [lastval](https://www.postgresql.org/docs/current/functions-sequence.html) aren't always accurate\.
 As a work\-around, use the [INSERT](https://www.postgresql.org/docs/current/sql-insert.html) statement with the `RETURNING` clause\.
++ RDS Proxy doesn't multiplex connections when your client application drivers use the PostgreSQL extended query protocol\.